Famous/framework/README.md

 (Note: The reason you need to type in a username during the setup process is just an initial gesture toward an integration between Famous Framework and Famous Hub.
 Currently, during the scaffold process, it's only used to generate a namespaced folder structure for your project.)

+### A note about Windows support

+The Famous Framework local development tools and CLI install process were initially created for Mac OSX systems.
+We're making compatibility with other operating systems a top priority, coming soon.

 - - - -

 ## Example